-Dr. Modi is an associate professor for the Division of Behavioral Medicine and Clinical Psychology and Director of the Center for Treatment Adherence and Self-Management at Cincinnati Children's within the University of Cincinnati College of Medicine.
+Dr. Modi is an associate professor for the Division of Behavioral Medicine and Clinical Psychology and Director of the Center for Adherence and Self-Management at Cincinnati Children's within the University of Cincinnati College of Medicine.
 Her research lab focuses on adherence to pediatric medical regimens, including the measurement of adherence, identifying barriers to effective disease management, and developing innovative interventions to improve adherence.
 In addition to adherence, Dr. Modi has a strong interest in developing and validating patient-reported outcomes, including health-related quality of life measures.